 There are two main avenues that you can take.
 The first is market research and, sometimes, the lack thereof, which is an excellent reason for many start-ups falling.
 An unfriendly user experience, poor product timing, competition and pricing issues within a specific market can determine a product’s success.

 Product research is the second.
 There needs to be a greater focus on understanding the user’s needs and using the right technology to build a product that fulfils the user’s needs.
 Consider why you should start with the product before tech.

 Get a clear understanding of your product and what it has to offer to your user – understand your user too.
 When you find the right balance between these two aspects, you’re on your way to success!

 4. STRAINED TEAM RELATIONSHIPS

-Everyone has a personality – even your product does.
+Everyone has a personality – even your product.
 But, when it comes to your actual team, collaboration matters most.